Breakfast Lost Its Magic

 As a former breakfast-eater, I cannot tell you how often I have had breakfast and failed to enjoy it.
-Having my morning meals religiously every day for years have taught me the bad habit of eating when I’m not hungry.
+Having my morning meals religiously every day for years has taught me the bad habit of eating when I’m not hungry.
 It has also taught me to settle for things that I do not like, such as artificial-looking cereals, bland toasts, and whatever else that was sold on the way to work.

-Discussions don't happen during breakfast, only rarely at lunches, and sometimes dinners.
+Discussions don't happen during breakfast, only rarely at lunches and sometimes dinners.
 Business breakfasts simply do not work.
 Everything about breakfast foods is either ridiculously cheap or ridiculously overpriced.
 There is no between.

 The working economy has "working breakfast" in silence, the college students have "college breakfast" in a rush, the commuters take their "one-hand breakfast" on-the-go.
 We are seeing the many faces of breakfast as our present-day morning habits continue to evolve.
 Things are changing.
 What used to be the ideal good, healthy breakfast meal is now no more than a challenge for the food lovers.